The Promised Neverland: Manga

-The Promised Neverland is written by Kaiu Shirai and illustrated by Posuka Demizu.
-The manga was serialized in Shueisha's Weekly Shōnen Jump from August 1, 2016, to June 15, 2020.
+Written by Kaiu Shirai and illustrated by Posuka Demizu, The Promised Neverland was serialized in Shueisha's Weekly Shōnen Jump from August 1, 2016, to June 15, 2020.
 Shueisha collected its chapters in twenty tankōbon volumes, released from December 2, 2016, to October 2, 2020.

 In July 2016, Viz Media announced that they would digitally publish the first three chapters of the series on Weekly Shonen Jump magazine.
 Thereafter, they published the manga's new chapters simultaneously with the Japanese release.
 The first printed volume in North America was released on December 5, 2017.
 Shueisha began to simulpublish the series in English on the website and app Manga Plus in January 2019.

 A 16-page one-shot chapter about Ray titled, The First Shot was published in Weekly Shōnen Jump on October 5, 2020.
 A 36-page one-shot chapter about Sister Krone titled, Seeking the Sky of Freedom was published in Weekly Shōnen Jump on December 7, 2020.
 A 19-page one-shot chapter about the children accomplishing their dreams in the human world titled, Dreams Come True was released at "The Promised Neverland Special Exhibition", event that was held in Tokyo from December 11, 2020, to January 11, 2021.
 A 32-page one-shot chapter about Isabella titled, A Mother's Determination was published in Weekly Shōnen Jump on December 14, 2020.
 A 32-page one-shot, titled We Were Born, which tells the story of "another The Promised Neverland", was published in Weekly Shōnen Jump on January 4, 2021.
 Both Dreams Come True and We Were Born were collected in the Kaiu Shirai x Posuka Demizu: Beyond The Promised Neverland tankōbon volume published on September 3, 2021, by Shueisha.
 It was published on November 8, 2022, in North America by Viz Media.
+A 36-page one-shot taking place after the manga's main story, titled Undying Blade, was published in Weekly Shōnen Jump on August 24, 2026.

+In April 2026, a full-color digital version of the manga was announced, with the first ten volumes released on September 4 of the same year.

 A comedic spin-off titled Oyakusoku no Neverland (お約束のネバーランド), illustrated by Shuhei Miyazaki (Me & Roboco author), was published in Jump Giga on July 26, 2018, and it was later serialized in the Shōnen Jump+ application from January 11 to March 28, 2019.
 Its chapters were collected in a single tankōbon volume, released on June 4, 2019.